Once Upon a Time boss explains that shocking timeline reveal

 At the close of season 6, the show jumped ahead in time.
 A cursed, grown-up Henry (Andrew J. West) was living in Seattle when he's approached by his daughter, Lucy (Alison Fernandez), to help save his family.
 The scene left many fans scratching their heads, wondering how it would be possible for Henry to already have an 8-year-old daughter.

 "Where they're sent is essentially where season 7 began," executive producer Adam Horowitz explains of the cursed Hyperion Heights.
-The events of this season have therefore taken place concurrently with what's happening in Storybrooke not long after the events of the season 6 finale.
+The events of this season have, therefore, taken place concurrently with what's happening in Storybrooke — not long after the events of the season 6 finale.
 "They were actually sent back in time to that period, in the real world, before Henry graduated, and before he left."

-The reveal actually speaks to the very clever way OUAT has gotten away with none of the original heroes — like Snow White (Ginnifer Goodwin), Prince Charming (Josh Dallas) or Emma (Jennifer Morrison) — showing up to rescue the cursed crew in Hyperion Heights.
+The reveal actually speaks to the very clever way OUAT has gotten away with none of the original heroes — like Snow White (Ginnifer Goodwin), Prince Charming (Josh Dallas), or Emma (Jennifer Morrison) — showing up to rescue the cursed crew in Hyperion Heights.
 "Everybody in Storybrooke would have no idea that anyone was gone or in trouble, so no one would come after them," Horowitz says.
-"What's been going on throughout the whole season, the reason that Emma's never shown up, or nobody's ever come to look for them, is as far as they're concerned, everybody's back in Storybrooke and fine."
+"What's been going on throughout the whole season, the reason that Emma's never shown up, or nobody's ever come to look for them, is — as far as they're concerned — everybody's back in Storybrooke and fine."

-Knowing how this timeline works will become vital in the final two episodes as, now that they’re awake from the curse, our heroes will look to the residents of Storybrooke for help in battling the show's final villain, Wish Realm Rumple — the penultimate hour is called "Homecoming” for a reason.
+Knowing how this timeline works becomes vital for the final two episodes, as our heroes look to the residents of Storybrooke for help in battling the show's final villain, Wish Realm Rumple.
+The penultimate hours are called "Homecoming" and "Leaving Storybrooke" for a reason.